VigilantLizard/FURSLists/README.md

 - **[SkullDogRose](https://www.roblox.com/users/7450781597/profile):** User is known to have brought minors to adult platforms and is heavily involved with several Roblox vore communities.
 User also has many "nom" (vore) and eating games favorited.
 Duplicate entry from NathansWildFurries.
 - **[JayceonY2k](https://www.roblox.com/users/7424633171/profile):** User is in many ERP groups.
 Bio is a ROT cipher which translates to "shota who loves dirty pxdos; game only; ask for socials"
 - **[keoneontopv2](https://www.roblox.com/users/2807253626/profile):** Known predator caught by Schlep and the RoCatchers team.
 Was previously arrested for trying to meet with a 13-year-old in real life.
 Found from [this tweet](https://x.com/RoCatchers/status/1911069882449375531).
+- **[prettyylittlegirI](https://www.roblox.com/users/5274998868/profile):** Claims to be a 12-year-old virgin in their bio, alluding to ERP with an underage girl.
+This is illegal.
+- **[Aliscyia](https://www.roblox.com/users/2899085850/profile):** User is friends with 33 suspicious accounts, which composes about 22% of their friends list.
+They advertise their Discord in their bio and claim to be 16.
+Alludes to illegal activity.